Office of Institutional Effectiveness Survey Policy

 Approval for Tool Use

-Gaining approval to use the Campus Labs-Baseline survey tool is funneled through the three main operational units of the institution (Academic Affairs, Student Affairs, Administration and Finance).
-Those entities assessing co-curricular student learning will gain approval first through the Dean of Students or Vice President of Student Affairs who will communicate with the Assistant Provost to provide access and training.
+Gaining approval to use the Campus Labs/Anthology-Baseline survey tool is funneled through the three main operational units of the institution (Academic Affairs, Student Affairs, Administration and Finance).
+Those entities assessing co-curricular student learning will gain approval first through the Vice President of Student Affairs who will communicate with the Assistant Provost for Institutional Effectiveness to provide access and training.
 Those entities assessing academic units and curricular learning will gain approval, access, and training through the Assistant Provost for Institutional Effectiveness.
 Those entities assessing institutional effectiveness not directly related to student learning (academic or co-curricular) will gain approval through the Assistant Provost for Institutional Effectiveness.
 Cumulatively, all three operational areas of the institution are included in this policy (Academic Affairs, Administration and Finance, and Student Affairs).

 Access to Survey the Campus Population

 Currently, there are three surveys which are distributed on an annual basis to the campus community which measure student perceptions, plans, and satisfaction with their ESU educational experiences (i.e., National Survey of Student Engagement, The Senior Survey, and the Career Services Destination Survey).
 These indirect assessments serve to inform the campus community and meet external stakeholder reporting requirements (i.e., Kansas Board of Regents).
-These surveys receive continuous approval and are reviewed by the Assistant Provost, as needed.
+These surveys receive continuous approval and are reviewed by the Assistant Provost for Institutional Effectiveness, as needed.

 Surveying all or part of the campus community for class projects and individual student or group research assignments is not recommended, as many disciplines include a research component in their curriculum.
 An increased emphasis on research is anticipated in the future.
 These class projects and assignments are an important part of students’ learning key research skills, and the use of students enrolled in said course as a survey sample is appropriate.
 Faculty approving the surveying of students across multiple discipline specific courses to serve as a project sample is appropriate, if approved by the department chair or other designated decision-maker.
 Use of all or part of the campus community not previously identified for such class projects or assignments is not allowed, as it is vital that ESU students are not burdened with extraneous surveys which detract from time spent on academic endeavors.